-Before you submit through Grants.gov for the first time, you must be registered.
+- 1. Before you submit through Grants.gov for the first time, you must be registered.
 This is a multi-step process for which you should allow at least two weeks.
 Registration must be completed before you can apply.
 See "Get Registered" for details.
 If you have already registered with Grants.gov, renew/verify your registration with Grants.gov and make sure that all of your information is current before you apply.
-See "How to Prepare and Submit an Application" on pages 11-22 for further instructions.
+Before you submit through Grants.gov for the first time, see "How to Prepare and Submit an Application" beginning on page 12 for further instructions. - 2.
+Follow the detailed instructions for submitting items such as the application narrative, bios, project budget, and supporting information in the "How to Prepare and Submit an Application" section on pages 21-22.